RunningWomann/Room3_Covid-19/README.md

  <br /> The implications of your findings: what do your findings mean?

 ### Development Requirements
-<br/>Use Pandas to clean and format your dataset or datasets.
+Use Pandas to clean and format your dataset or datasets.
 <br />Create a Jupyter notebook describing the data exploration and cleanup process.
 <br />Create a Jupyter notebook illustrating the final data analysis.
 <br />Use Matplotlib to create 6 to 8 visualizations of your data